 In the early days, most guitar pedals were used with batteries, and we simply set up our chain of two or three pedals on the floor.
 It took all of 30 seconds, and we were up and running.
-But then we started assembling larger chains, and pedalboards (to keep the pedals in one place, with all patch cables connected) became the norm.
-At that point, getting a power supply for the pedals starts to become a good idea.
+But as guitarists started assembling larger chains, pedalboards (to keep the pedals in one place, with all patch cables connected) became the norm.
+And at that point, getting a power supply for the pedals also starts to become a good idea.
 But what to do, and what to get?

 Wall wart and daisy chain

 This is the simplest form of power source for several guitar pedals.
 A wall wart (AC->DC adapter, to be precise) feeds all the pedals through a splitter cable, known as a ”daisy chain”.
 The chain looks like it is wired in series, but that’s only an optical illusion – each plug is actually wired in parallel inside (+ to +, – to – throughout).